-Under the terms of a new agreement with Pacific Coast League, the Robins purchase the contract of Ernie Lombardi from the Oakland club for $50,000.
-The 23-year old 'Schnozz', who will be inducted into the Hall of Fame in 1986, plays well for Brooklyn, but will be traded to the Reds after his rookie season because the team has a plethora of catchers.
+The Robins, under the terms of a new agreement with Pacific Coast League, purchase the contract of Ernie Lombardi from the Oakland Oaks for $50,000.
+The 23 year-old 'Schnozz', who will be inducted into the Hall of Fame in 1986, plays well for Brooklyn, but will be traded to the Reds after his rookie season because the team has a plethora of catchers.

-Don Newcombe is released by the Indians, ending his 10-year major league career with 149 wins and only 90 losses.
-The one-time hard throwing right-hander, best known for his playing days with the Dodgers, won the Rookie of the Year (1949), Cy Young (1956) and Most Valuable Player (1956) awards while with Brooklyn.
+Don Newcombe is released by the Indians, ending his ten-year major league career with a .623 winning percentage with a 149 victories and only 90 losses.
+The one-time hard throwing right-hander, best known for his playing days with the Dodgers, won the Rookie of the Year (1949), Cy Young (1956), and Most Valuable Player (1956) awards while with Brooklyn.

 At the age of 36 years and 20 days, former Dodger southpaw Sandy Koufax, who placed himself on the voluntarily retired list because of an arthritic left arm in 1966, becomes the youngest player to be elected into the Hall of Fame.
 Also getting the nod from the baseball writers are Yankee legend Yogi Berra and Early Wynn, a 300-game winner.